-There are a lot of things that need to keep in mind in order to keep your organization's data secure.
-This is because cybercriminals will try to breach your system by every means possible.
+Many things need to be kept in mind to keep your organization's data secure.
+It is because cybercriminals will try to breach your system by every means possible.
 In this chapter, you will come across the various concepts and techniques that are used for preserving the security of information and other related assets in an organization or firm.

-This is a set of rules and procedures set up for all employees and individuals as to how the assets and information of that organization will be accessed and utilized.
-Various security policies will permit the employees in enforcing corporate asset with rules and specific action.
+This is a set of rules and procedures set up for all employees and individuals regarding how the assets and information of that organization will be accessed and utilized.
+Various security policies will permit the employees to enforce corporate assets with rules and specific actions.
 These security policies are set on the firewalls of the network, which after all brings certain security restrictions on corporate data and other digital assets:

 - Security on specific file formats.